Screen#

 clear screen#

-The clear screen block clears the controller’s print area of all drawings and text.
+The clear screen block clears the controller’s screen of all drawings, text, and images.

 clear screen